manishhnnegi/HindiPoetGPT/README.md

 #### 📜 Introduction

-HindiPoetGPT is a groundbreaking project that harnesses the power of a Generative Pre-trained Transformer (GPT) to create original Hindi poetry.
+HindiPoetGPT is a project that harnesses the power of a Generative Pre-trained Transformer (GPT) to create original Hindi poetry.
 By training the model on a diverse and rich dataset of Hindi poetic literature, this project aspires to generate creative, evocative, and culturally resonant poetry that reflects the depth and beauty of the Hindi language.

 ---

 ### 🌟 Features